 - a.
 Screen Planting between properties encouraged. - b.
 1.2m high Clear-vu or mesh type fencing within building lines on side and rear boundaries Colour Black or Charcoal with planting either side to form an adequate screen over time. - c.
-Boundary Fences must return on the street boundary on either side of the property to the zone of disturbance in order to maintain visual permeability and a sense of spaciousness throughout this precinct.
+Boundary Fences must return on either side to the zone of disturbance in order to maintain the street scape.